 In 2017 the Therapeutic Goods Administration (TGA) conducted a review of all home pregnancy test kits sold in Australia.
 This followed the discovery at a Family Planning NSW clinic that one brand of test kit was giving false negative results, or wrongly indicating that a woman was not pregnant when she was.

 The review found some devices were not working correctly and they were either removed from the market or corrected.
 All devices currently available in Australia have been found to be reliable and accurate, and must be included on the Australian Register of Therapeutic Goods (ARTG).

 As long as a kit has been approved by the TGA for the Australian market it should be accurate.
 Often more expensive tests may use fancier electronic results indicators, or may be more user friendly "in stream" kits rather than "dip sticks".
 The tests themselves should be equally reliable regardless of price.
 Sometimes, more expensive kits may claim to give an earlier result.

 Most Australian pregnancy test kits will detect pregnancy hormone levels at around the time a woman has missed her period.
 Some claim to be able to detect lower levels of hormone up to a week before a period is due.

 Testing too early may miss an early pregnancy however, so it is best to wait until a period has been missed or is late to get a more reliable result.
 This is because higher levels of hormone are present as the time progresses.
 A woman with an irregular cycle can generally expect to have a positive test three weeks after conception.

-Women with a positive pregnancy test should see a doctor to discuss her wishes for the pregnancy, important pregnancy care steps and referrals to arrange.
+Women with a positive pregnancy test should see a doctor to discuss her wishes for the pregnancy, important pregnancy care steps and to arrange any referrals.